seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **Messenger**
 Worthy Andronicus, ill art thou repaid
-For that good hand thou sent’st the emperor.
+For that good hand thou sent'st the emperor.
 Here are the heads of thy two noble sons;
-And here’s thy hand, in scorn to thee sent back;
+And here's thy hand, in scorn to thee sent back;
-Thy griefs their sports, thy resolution mock’d;
+Thy griefs their sports, thy resolution mock'd;
 That woe is me to think upon thy woes
-More than remembrance of my father’s death.
+More than remembrance of my father's death.

 *Exit*